tanmay99patil/Tanmay99Patil/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Flutter
-- 🌱 I’m currently learning App Development
+- 🌱 I’m currently learning Web Development
-- 🤔 I’m looking for help with Game Development
+- 🤔 I’m looking for help with Blockchain
-- 💬 Ask me about  Flutter
+- 💬 Ask me about  Web
 - 📫 How to reach me: tanmay99patil@gmail.com
-- 😄 Pronouns: ImELCampeon
 - ⚽ Passionate Footballer